iterative/dvc.org/content/docs/user-guide/project-structure/pipelines-files.md

     cmd: echo Howdy!
 ```

-> Try `dvc repro` after saving the `dvc.yaml` file above in a fresh <abbr>DVC
+> Try `dvc repro` after saving this `dvc.yaml` file in a fresh <abbr>DVC
 > project</abbr>.

 ### Dependencies

-Just printing a preset text is not very useful.
+Just printing a set text is not very useful.
 What if you read/process a file
 along the way?

 ```yaml